phuong-bui-88/tasks/backend-api-docs.md

 2. Retrieves the existing task from the database
 3. Updates the task fields with the provided values
 4. Updates the assignee if the assignee email has changed
+5. Preserves the original author relationship
-5. Saves the updated task to the database
+6. Saves the updated task to the database
-6. Returns the updated task information
+7. Returns the updated task information

 #### Related Files